Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Bounds on multiple pairwise divergences: Assouad's method

 The goal of this section is to understand how this minimax rate changes when we add an $\diffp$-privacy constraint to the problem.
 Our main result is to demonstrate that the classical rate~\eqref{eqn:classical-density-estimation-rate} is no longer attainable when we require $\diffp$-local differential privacy.
-In particular, we prove a lower bound that is substantially larger.
-In Sections~\ref{sec:histogram-estimators} and~\ref{sec:orthogonal-series}, we show how to achieve this lower bound using histogram and orthogonal series estimators.